-When you only have 3 days in Paris, you want to get your itinerary right.
+When you only have 3 days in Paris, you need to get your Paris itinerary just right.

-We adore Paris–it’s one of our favorite cities in the world–and we want you to love it as much as we do.
+That being said, Paris ranks among our absolute favorite cities in the world, and we want you to love it as much as we do!

 Table of Contents